aishwarya0714/FullStackWebDevelopment/ExpressJS.md

 Inside the server Port is kind of bunch of doorson our server computer, and each of these doors have an address.
 - to check the port on windows write netstat -ano | findstr "LISTENING" in cmd

+# 💡 HTTP Request:
+- HyperText Transfer Protocol :- Language that allows computer to talk to eachother.

+# 💡 Request Vocab:-
+1. GET - Request server
+2. POST - Sending resource to the server. eg. email or pwd to be send to the server
+3. PUT - Update method.
+While you want ot update something by replacing it completely.
+4. PATCH - Update method.
+You want to patch up the resources
+5. DELETE - Delete resource

+// using get method to sent request
+-
+app.get("/", (req,res) => {
+    console.log(req.rawHeaders);
+    res.send("Hi I am Aishwarya!");
+});

+# 🚀 nodemon
+nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+- npm i nodemon

+☝️ check out above code